mhartl/pivotal-github/README.md

 ### Developer #2 (Bob)

 1. Select **Pull Requests** at GitHub and review the pull request diffs
-2. If acceptable, merge the branch by clicking on the button at GitHub, and optionally accept the story at Pivotal Tracker
+2. If acceptable, merge the pull request into master, run `git pull` on `master` to pull in the changes, and run `git story-accept` to mark the corresponding stories accepted
 3. If not acceptable, manually change the state at Pivotal Tracker to **Rejected** and leave a note (at GitHub or at Pivotal Tracker) indicating the reason
 4. If the branch can't be automatically merged, mark the story as **Rejected**